-A shared love of farming first brought John and Ashley Collins together, and remains the foundation of Collins Powder Hill Farm.
-"Ashley and I first met at a 4-H meeting," says John, "and immediately had so much in common."
-Today John and Ashley are partners in farming and life, caring for the Collins Family Farm, 80 lactating cows, and their 18 month old son, Levi.
+A shared love of farming first brought John and Ashley Collins together, and helped continue the tradition of Collins Powder Hill Farm.
+“Ashley and I first met at a 4-H meeting,” says John, “and immediately realized we had so much in common.”
+Today John and Ashley are partners in farming and life, caring for the farm, the cows and their son, Levi and daughter Riley.

-Despite the demands, John is thankful for the opportunity to farm.
-"I have been the luckiest person in the world to grow up on this farm, and to live here now with my wife, and raise Levi here.
-Land is freedom.
-I'm not stuck in a cubicle all day.
-We want to continue to farm, to create the same opportunities for future generations."
-Which is why, John says, despite all the responsibilities he and Ashley have at Powder Hill, they still make time for the organization that brought them together, 4-H. Together they lead the Merry Mooers, one of the oldest 4-H organizations in Connecticut.
-"These kids are learning about farming, about animals, and they are having a great time," John says.
-"It's a busy life," he adds, "but you need to make time for the things that matter."
+“I have been the luckiest person in the world to grow up on this farm, and to live here now with my family,” says John.
+Life is busy, but John and Ashley still make time for the organization that brought them together.
+Together they lead the Merry Mooers, one of the oldest 4-H clubs in Connecticut.
+“These kids are learning about farming, about animals, and they are having a great time,” John says.
+“You need to make time for the things that matter.”